 Housing costs in Carmichael are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Carmichael is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Carmichael isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Carmichael are a mix of both white- and blue-collar jobs.
 Overall, Carmichael is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Carmichael who work in office and administrative support (12.65%), sales jobs (11.24%), and management occupations (10.78%).

 Also of interest is that Carmichael has more people living here who work in computers and math than 95% of the places in the US.